-We strongly believe that all visitors to South Africa should take the time to understand the country’s political history as this will offer a more meaningful travel experience.
-We recommend that you visit Robben Island and the District Six Museum in Cape Town and the Apartheid Museum in Johannesburg to gain an insight into South Africa’s history and Nelson Mandela’s legacy.
+We strongly believe that all visitors to South Africa should take the time to understand the country’s political history, as this will offer a more meaningful travel experience.
+We recommend that you visit Robben Island, the District Six Museum in Cape Town, and the Apartheid Museum in Johannesburg to gain insight into South Africa’s history and Nelson Mandela’s legacy.

 Robben Island has become synonymous with the former leader of the free and democratic South Africa, Nelson Mandela, who spent 18 years in its maximum security prison.
 Visiting Robben Island is a sobering and inspirational experience that you will never forget.

 The District Six Museum is located in the former inner-city residential area, District Six.
-The museum was founded in 1994 as a memorial to the residents of District Six who were forcibly removed from their homes during Apartheid in South Africa.
-The museum has an impressive collection of historical materials including photographs, paintings, artefacts and books as well as audio-visual recordings of District Six, most of which were donated by its former residents.
-This fascinating museum has been designed in such a way that a visitor can wander in off the street and take a self-guided tour, however it is much better to take a tour with an ex-resident of District Six as they will provide historical information and commentary as well as answer questions.
-The site has been nominated as a National Heritage Site and is therefore a conservation area of Cape Town and should be treated with sensitivity and respect.
+The museum was founded in 1994 as a memorial to the residents of District Six, who were forcibly removed from their homes during Apartheid in South Africa.
+The museum has an impressive collection of historical materials, including photographs, paintings, artefacts and books, as well as audio-visual recordings of District Six, most of which were donated by its former residents.
+This fascinating museum has been designed in such a way that a visitor can wander in off the street and take a self-guided tour.
+However, it is much better to take a tour with an ex-resident of District Six as they will provide historical information and commentary, as well as answer any questions.
+The site has been nominated a National Heritage Site and is, therefore, a conservation area of Cape Town, and should be treated with sensitivity and respect.

-The townships of South Africa are the place where the heart of the nation beats and it’s here where you’ll have a chance to see ‘The real South Africa’.
-A visit to a township can be a fascinating and insightful cultural experience for tourists and responsible township tourism is welcomed by the residents as it offers an opportunity for them to promote their heritage, generate an income, and develop community initiatives.
+The townships of South Africa are the places where the heart of the nation beats, and it’s here where you’ll have a chance to see ‘The real South Africa’.
+A visit to a township can be a fascinating and insightful cultural experience for tourists.
+Likewise, responsible township tourism is welcomed by the residents as it offers an opportunity for them to promote their heritage, generate income, and develop community initiatives.

-If you’re considering visiting a township we recommend that you choose a cycling or walking tour as this can offer a unique opportunity to interact and engage with the residents and experience their warmth, friendliness, unity and humanity.
-In our opinion a cycling or walking tour is a much more responsible option than a bus tour which is just voyeurism and doesn’t offer any benefit to the local residents, plus if you're in a bus, taking photos from the window, there’s no opportunity for cultural exchange.
+If you’re considering visiting a township, we recommend that you choose a cycling or walking tour, as this can offer a unique opportunity to interact and engage with the residents and experience their warmth, friendliness, unity and humanity.
+In our opinion, a cycling or walking tour is a much more responsible option than a bus tour, which is just voyeurism and doesn’t offer any benefit to the local residents.
+Plus, if you're on a bus, taking photos from the window, there’s no opportunity for cultural exchange.

-We highly recommend including a township tour to your South African itinerary – whether it’s Johannesburg's Alexandra or Soweto, Pretoria's Mamelodi and Soshanguve, or Cape Town's Khayelitsha and Langa – however we advise against visiting on your own as you’ll find that there are few road signs and maps can be confusing.
-There are many companies that specialise in township tours, including transport to and from the townships, but please ensure that you book your tour with an ethical and responsible company who will ensure that the residents benefit from your visit.
+We highly recommend including a township tour to your South African itinerary, whether it’s Johannesburg's Alexandra or Soweto, Pretoria's Mamelodi and Soshanguve, or Cape Town's Khayelitsha and Langa.
+However, we advise against visiting on your own as you’ll find that there are few road signs, and maps can be confusing.
+There are many companies that specialise in township tours, including transport to and from the townships.
+But please ensure that you book your tour with an ethical and responsible company that will ensure the local residents benefit from your visit.

 If you’re visiting a township or rural community, always ask permission before taking photos of anyone, including children, and respect people’s privacy.
 People in the townships think it is extremely disrespectful for tourists to randomly take photos of them without asking permission.
 We suggest that you try to engage with the locals rather than simply taking photos of them.

-During your time in South Africa we encourage you to be adventurous and eat in local restaurants and cafés.
+During your time in South Africa, we encourage you to be adventurous and to eat in local restaurants and cafés.
 Not only does this help to support the local economy, but it will also give you a more authentic holiday experience.

-If you’re visiting any of the national parks and reserves in South Africa please ensure that you don’t leave any litter – everything you carry in you must carry out.
-Aside from the environmental damage, litter can be harmful to the wildlife.
+If you’re visiting any of the national parks and reserves in South Africa, please ensure that you don’t leave any litter – everything you carry in, you must carry out.
+Aside from the environmental damage, litter can be harmful to wildlife.
 Please also refrain from picking any plants or flowers in the national parks and game reserves.

 South Africa is experiencing the worst poaching crisis in history, with rhinos killed daily throughout the country.
-The rhino poaching threat has meant that park rangers in Hluhluwe Game Reserve (also known as Hluhluwe-iMfolozi Park) and Kruger National Park have had to increase their monitoring and patrol efforts to protect the rhinos (Kruger National Park is most affected by rhino poaching as it borders Mozambique where regulation is less stringent).
+The rhino poaching threat has meant that park rangers in Hluhluwe Game Reserve (also known as Hluhluwe-iMfolozi Park) and Kruger National Park have had to increase their monitoring and patrol efforts to protect the rhinos.
+Kruger National Park is most affected by rhino poaching as it borders Mozambique, where regulations are less stringent.

-We encourage you to include a visit to Hluhluwe Game Reserve or Kruger National Park into your South Africa itinerary as your park fees will contribute directly to conservation efforts, including putting more rangers on the ground to protect the rhinos from poachers.
+We encourage you to include a visit to Hluhluwe Game Reserve or Kruger National Park in your South Africa itinerary, as your park fees will contribute directly to conservation efforts, including putting more rangers on the ground to protect the rhinos from poachers.

 If you'd like to plan a holiday to South Africa, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.